 Pan-Canadian Joint Consortium for School Health

-BC participates in this Pan-Canadian partnership which builds and leverages expertise and capacity in the education and health sectors to affect an integrated approach to the optimal learning and health of children and youth.
+B.C. participates in this partnership, which builds and leverages expertise and capacity in the education and health sectors to affect an integrated approach to the optimal learning and health of children and youth.

 Healthy schools promote and support healthy choices in a variety of ways, through education, policies, community partnerships and the school environment.
 Here are some healthy links:

 This report provides a review of health promotion and selected outcomes for children and youth in B.C. schools.